-This is a guest post by Ellen Kronen as part of our Customer Spotlight series.
+This is a post by Ellen Kronen as part of our Customer Spotlight series.
 If you have an interesting story to tell and would like to share your experience with WordPress and Elegant Themes on our blog, please contact us!

 I’m Ellen Kronen and I design websites and all those other things that often go along with them.
 I have a home-based business and I live in the beautiful Northern Rivers region of NSW, Australia.